lamastex/working-manuscript-trend-calculus/README.md

 This work was partly supported by Combient Mix AB through

 - 2020 summer internship (Johannes Graner)
-- 2021 data science project fellowships (Rafailia Stavroula and Virginia Jimenez )
+- 2021 data science project fellowships (Rafailia Stavroula and Virginia Jimenez)

 at:

 Combient Competence Centre for Data Engineering Sciences, Department of Mathematics, Uppsala University, Uppsala, Sweden and COmbient Mix AB, Stockholm.

+The working manuscript is in progress with the support of Johannes Graner, Rafailia Stavroula, Virginia Jimenez, Albin Toft, Antoine Amend, Andrew Morgan, Liam Solus and Raazesh Sainudiin.